jksprattler/jennas-runbooks/DevOps/CI-CD/jekyll-s3-actions.md

         ]
     }
 ```
+##### IAM User

-3. Create a new IAM User with programmatic access and attach the IAM Policy you just created above.
+1. Create a new IAM User with programmatic access and attach the IAM Policy you just created above.
-4. Copy the AWS access key ID and Secret access key to a safe location such as secrets manager or key vault, as they'll be used in the GitHub Action Workflow setup below.
+2. Copy the AWS access key ID and Secret access key to a safe location such as secrets manager or key vault, as they'll be used in the GitHub Action Workflow setup below.

 #### Create GitHub Action Workflow